Lighthouses of Indonesia: Southwestern Papua

 Teminabuan (Wersmer Teminabuan Port)

 Date unknown.
 Active; focal plane 35 m (115 ft); white flash every 10 s.
 30 m (98 ft) square pyramidal white skeletal tower.
-Moto Jelajah has a 2024 view from the pier and Google has a satellite view.
+Moto Jelajah has a 2024 view from the pier, Moto Jelajah also has a 2024 view, and Google has a satellite view.
 The village of Teminabuan is the seat of South Sorong Regency.
 Located on the waterfront of the village's small port, on the Waronge estuary about 40 km (25 mi) from the open sea.
 Site open, tower closed.
 Admiralty Q3356.8.

 Tanjung Sabra Light, Berau Gulf, November 2010